sdjamaa/rekordbox2traktor/README.md

 ⚠️ For `PyCharm` please mark the `rkdbx2trktr` directory as `Source Root` so it can be automatically added to `PYTHONPATH`.

+# MP3 Checker

+tl;dr; analyzes a Rekordbox playlist to find out:
+- which tracks have corrupted tags
+- which tracks are not found on local disk
+- which tracks have missing tags

 # Contact

 Please check GitHub issues for a gist of the roadmap.